 England 1-Croatia 2: how football and Buddhism mix

 I’m not a huge soccer fan.
 I sometimes get swept up in the World Cup fever but, to be honest, I prefer Rugby for that.
 (More points scored, bigger thighs.)
-But I was away filming with my film crew which this week was all male, mostly in their 20s.
-They persuaded me to come and sit in the bar of the hotel on Anglesey where we were staying and so I sat down with my soda-and-lime and hunkered down for the 90 minutes.
+But I was away filming with my film crew which this week was all-male, mostly in their 20s.
+They persuaded me to come and sit in the bar of the hotel on Anglesey where we were staying and so I sat down with my soda and lime and hunkered down for 90 minutes.

 Bloodstream awash with cortisol from start to finish

 One of the reasons I’m not a fan of watching sport is that I find it too stressful.
 Tennis wears me out because I’m also worried about the person who’s losing and my bloodstream stays awash with cortisol from start to finish.
 Soccer matches at this level feel the same.
 There’s so much back and forth and so few goals that the tension really gets to me.

 It felt doubly dreadful on Wednesday because my young director, T. was so incredibly invested in this England team winning and getting though to the finals.
 Despite his professional excellence, he readily admits that football means everything to him and that the prospect of England being beaten was too painful to consider.